University of Naples Federico II: Museums

+Student life

+Athletics

+The university's sports activities are managed by CUS Napoli, the multi-sports center of the Neapolitan universities, established in 1945 following the dissolution of GUF Napoli.

+Unina Corse is the university racing team that competes in the Formula SAE World Championship.
+It is divided into two teams: one focuses on building a car powered by an internal combustion engine, while the other focuses on building an electric car.

 Notable people

 Alumni

 Among those who have attended the University of Naples Federico II are Italian presidents Enrico De Nicola, Giovanni Leone and Giorgio Napolitano; mayors of Naples Luigi de Magistris and Gaetano Manfredi; CEO Fabrizio Freda; and philosophers Benedetto Croce and Nicola Abbagnano.